GuillermoBustosPerez/Teaching-Materials-Paleolithic/README.md

-**Minor changes** are defined as actions which include the expansion of existing data sets, code optimization, fixing of parsing errors (including spelling), changes in existing graphic material (color, text, base maps, etc.), and changes in the titles of graphic materials.
+**Minor changes** are defined as actions which include the expansion of existing data sets, code optimization, fixing of parsing errors (including spelling), changes in existing graphic material (color, text, base maps, etc.), changes in the titles of graphic materials, adding of references, or improvement of the Readme file.

 ## License of use